sarahtallam/MadLibs-Games---Python/README.md

 # MadLibs-Games---Python
-Documenting my progress in using Python functions to create madlibs games.
+Documenting my progress using Python functions to create a madlibs game.